 Given that, CDNs are a great choice if…

-You have a website with a global audience
+1. You have a WordPress website with a global audience

-Jetpack offers effective ways to speed up your website, but the CDN might just be the star of the show.
+Jetpack offers effective ways to optimize your website, but the CDN might just be the star of the show.

-Jetpack also includes lazy loading, which only loads images that are on the screen and loads other images as the user scrolls.
+Jetpack also includes lazy loading, which only loads images that are on the screen and loads other images as you go scrolling down the page.
 This can drastically decrease initial page load times.

 It’s every company’s dream — you land an interview on a major television network, a top celebrity tweets about you, or the video you created goes viral.
-But if your site can’t handle the sudden influx of traffic, it may load slowly or crash altogether, turning off potential new fans or costing you sales.
+But if your site can’t handle the sudden influx of traffic, you might end up with high latency, and it may load slowly or crash altogether, turning off potential new fans or costing you sales.

 A CDN helps you prepare because of the way it distributes assets: CDNs balance site requests across their entire distributed network of servers.
 This allows you to accommodate more site visitors at one time by spreading them out across multiple locations.